Multiple Landau level filling for a mean field limit of 2D fermions: Context and result

 With this scaling, we find that the order of the magnetic field is $b = \mathcal{O}(\hbar N)$.
 It is known \cref{eq:H to N}, that the order or the kinetic energy is

 The kinetic energy contribution needs to be of leading order compared to the potential terms if we want to impose the number of filled Landau level and this is true if and only if

-hence the upper bound in \cref{eq:hbar}.
-The condition $\hbar \gg N^{-\frac{1}{2}}$ is necessary in our approach to control some error terms coming from the kinetic energy.
+hence the lower bound in \cref{eq:hbar}.
+The upper bound $\hbar \ll N^{-\frac{1}{4}}$ is necessary in our approach to control some error terms coming from the kinetic energy.
 This is also the reason why we impose the convergence rate in \cref{eq:speed of LL conv}.
 This scaling is a semi-classical limit because Planck's constant goes to $0$.